Leess4n/FAlcGL/README.md

 # FAlcGL

-**Fractal Alchemy OpenGL**: A C++ library for rendering mathematical trajectories in 3D
+**FAlcGL** (Fractal Alchemy OpenGL) is a lightweight C++ library that allows the rendering of mathematical objects and dynamical systems in 3D using OpenGL.

 [![FAlcGL Demo](lorentz_video.gif)](https://github.com/Leess4n/FAlcGL)

-FAlcGL (Fractal Alchemy OpenGL) is a lightweight C++ library that visualizes mathematical objects and dynamical systems in 3D using OpenGL.

 ## Overview

-At its core, FAlcGL renders **trajectories** in space defined by recursive functions; the example video showcases the chaotic behaviour of the
-Lorenz attractor.
-The library separates mathematical formulation from rendering:
+FAlcGL renders trajectories in space defined by recursive functions; the example video showcases the chaotic behaviour of the Lorenz attractor.
+The library separates the core functionality for storing and evaluating recursive functions from rendering:
-- **Core**: Template-based mathematical engine handling functions, relations, and recursive systems
+- **Core**: Template-based mathematical engine handling functions, relations, and recursive behaviour
-- **Display layer**: OpenGL rendering pipeline (GLFW, GLAD, shaders) for real-time 3D visualization
+- **Display layer**: OpenGL for real-time 3D rendering

-## Key Features
+## Features

-- **Mathematical Flexibility**: Render arbitrary recursive systems including ODEs, maps, and custom trajectories
+- **Flexibility**: Render arbitrary recursive systems including ODEs, maps, and custom trajectories
-- **Template Design**: Heavy use of templates for flexibility
+- **Template Design**: Heavy use of templates for custom numerical typing
-- **OpenGL 3.3+ Pipeline**: Direct control over VAOs, VBOs, EBOs with GLSL 330 shaders
+- **OpenGL 3.3+ Pipeline**: Implementation of VAO, VBO, and EBO classes and GLSL 330 shaders
 - **Multidimensional Support**: Automatic domain generation for systems of arbitrary dimension

 ## How to Build